matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/Sort.md

        Whether to use a natural sort or not (see [http://php.net/natsort](http://php.net/natsort)).
     - `$recursiveSort` (`bool`) &mdash;
        Whether to sort all subtables or not.
+    - `$doSortBySecondaryColumn` (`bool`) &mdash;
+       If true will sort by a secondary column.
+The column is automatically detected and will be either nb_visits or label, if possible.

 <a name="filter" id="filter"></a>
 <a name="filter" id="filter"></a>